Albert Winsemius: Death

 Winsemius died of pneumonia in the Netherlands on 4 December 1996.
-In a letter of condolences to his family, Lee Kuan Yew wrote: "It was Singapore's good fortune that he [Winsemius] took a deep and personal interest in Singapore's development.
+In a letter of condolences to his family, Lee Kuan Yew wrote, "It was Singapore's good fortune that he [Winsemius] took a deep and personal interest in Singapore's development.
 Singapore and I personally are indebted to him for the time, energy and development he gave to Singapore.
 I am proud to have known him and to have been his friend."

 When asked about his life as an economist, Winsemius once said, "There is quite a lot of satisfaction, perhaps not like that of, say, an architect who can look at something and say, 'I made it'.
-But there is that satisfaction in knowing that you have contributed to the well being of people you don't know..."
+But there is that satisfaction in knowing that you have contributed to the well being of people you don't know...."

-Family
+Personal life

 Winsemius married Aly Schreiber.
 They had a son, two daughters and eight grandchildren.

 Winsemius' son, Pieter Winsemius, served as Minister of Housing, Spatial Planning and the Environment in the Dutch government from 1982 to 1986.

+Winsemius was a good friend of Singaporean politician Devan Nair, and kept a poem composed by Nair titled "The Yangtze's Voyage Through History" framed in his study.